In recent days, I began a project to solve my own problem: “How do I find meat sales near me?”

 – The app will list a number of products (ex. “ground turkey premium”, “ground turkey 93% lean”, “lean 7% fat ground turkey”, etc.) which you have to individually select to find deals.

-– This won’t work for sales because sale items are usually a surprise or different UPC that I didn’t track yet.
+– This won’t work for sales because sale items are usually a surprise or different UPC that I didn’t track yet. - Their secondary product search is too wide:

 – Open the app